Parsing options

 Skip diagonal text

 By default, LlamaParse will attempt to parse text that is diagonal on the page.
-This can be useful for some documents, but it can also lead to errors.
-If you're seeing strange results, try setting skip_diagonal_text to True.
+This can be useful for some documents, but also introduce noise and errors.
+To avoid parsing diagonal text, set skip_diagonal_text=True

 parser = LlamaParse(